 VEC attacks can be devastating.
 According to the FBI’s 2020 Internet Crime Report, the federal agency received just under 20 thousand complaints of Email Compromise attacks in 2020, accounting for over $1.8 billion in losses.
 Cyber-criminals have recognized a golden opportunity: with today’s interconnected business partnerships, a single breach can impact many more organizations along the global supply chain.

-One example of a recent, zero-day VEC attack that delivers a Valaryian trojan upon execution – and that Votiro discovered and prevented – is below.
+One example of a recent, zero-day VEC attack that delivers a Valyrian trojan upon execution – and that Votiro discovered and prevented – is below.

 Anatomy of a Recent Vendor Email Compromise Attack